 Follow us on facebook

-1996 IRA Bomb
+The 1996 Manchester Bomb

-Meet: outside Selfridge’s, Exchange Square, 11am.
+Meet: Outside Selfridge’s, Exchange Square.

 Booking: Please press here to book with Eventbrite.

-Morning Sat 15 June 1996.
+The morning of Saturday the 15th of June 1996.
 A man with an Irish accent phones the Manchester media to say that a bomb is set to go off in the city centre.
 Because he gives the correct code word, the authorities realise this is serious.
 The bomb is in a van on Corporation Street by a pillar box outside Marks & Spencer.

 The police begin the onerous task of clearing thousands of people from the area.
 The bomb disposable unit arrives and sets up base on Back Pool Fold, off Cross Street, a hundred yards away.
 Will they be able to defuse the device in time?